 In addition to two gold and one silver from the Asian Games, he has six gold and three silver medals from the Asian Shooting Championships.

-57-Year-Old Al-Rashidi Wins Bronze for Kuwait 4 Years After Sporting Arsenal Jersey in Rio Final
+57-Year-Old A. Al-Rashidi Wins Bronze for Kuwait 4 Years After Sporting Arsenal Jersey in Rio Final